gazebosim/gz-sim/tutorials/erb_template.md

 ## Set up Ruby

 Firstly, Ruby needs to be installed.
-If you have gone through [Ignition's installation guide](https://gazebosim.org/docs/latest/install), it's most likely you already have Ruby installed.
+If you have gone through [Gazebo's installation guide](https://gazebosim.org/docs/latest/install), it's most likely you already have Ruby installed.
 To check if Ruby is installed, use
 ```{.sh}
 ruby --version